-Workplace safety is important because it increases the efficiency of ongoing operations, manages risk, optimises control systems, streamlines processes, optimises the employer brand, creates trust and, ultimately, prevents death and injuries.
+Workplace safety is of vital importance: it increases the efficiency of ongoing operations, manages risk, optimizes control systems, streamlines processes, enhances the employer brand, creates trust, and ultimately helps to prevent injuries and accidental deaths.

-A recent SmartMarket Report in fact states that a better safety culture decreases reportable injuries by 10%, increases the ability to contract new work by 10% and increases the ability to retain staff by 18%.
+In fact, a recent SmartMarket Report states that an improved safety culture decreases reportable injuries by 10%, increases the ability to contract new work by 10%, and increases the ability to retain staff by 18%.

 Creating a Safety Culture

-But how does this concept show itself in our daily working lives?
-Safety culture is the group's effort of an organisation to keep and maintain safety and prevent injuries on a day to day basis.
-This includes the measures taken, the involvement of your employees, the communication concerning safety and the degree of importance that it holds within the organisation.
+But how does this concept reveal itself in our daily working lives?
+Safety culture is the group effort of an organization to keep and maintain safety and prevent injuries on a day-to-day basis.
+This includes the measures taken, the involvement of your employees, the communication concerning safety, and the degree of importance that it is given within an organization.

-It shows itself in the trust people bring towards each other, as well as the processes that follow incidents, the tools provided and even how crisis management is handled.
+Safety culture shows itself in the trust that people bring toward each other, as well as in the processes that follow incidents, the tools provided to employees, and even how crisis management is handled.

-The responsibility to uphold and drive this culture has become an integral part of management functions but has to also be cultivated by every single employee.
-While the C-level is responsible for setting a framework and the tools needed the employees are responsible for implementing the processes and using the measures available.
-Creating a strong safety culture is, therefore, an ongoing process that involves everybody.
+The responsibility to uphold and drive this culture has become an integral part of management functions, but it must be cultivated by every single employee.
+While the C-level is responsible for setting a framework and providing the tools needed, employees are responsible for implementing the processes and using the measures available.
+Creating a strong safety culture is therefore an ongoing process that involves everybody.

-OSHA, the safety and health administration of the US department of labor has 8 tips for companies to get started on an efficient safety culture:
+OSHA, the safety and health administration of the US department of labor, has identified eight tips for companies to get started on an efficient safety culture:

 - Share your safety vision: Everyone should be in the same boat when establishing goals and objectives for their safety culture.

 - Enforce accountability: Create a process that holds everyone accountable for being visibly involved, especially managers and supervisors.
-They are the leaders that promote positive change.
+They are the leaders who promote positive change.

 - Provide multiple options: Provide different options for employees to bring their concerns or issues forward.
-There should be a chain of commands to make sure supervisors are held accountable for being responsive.
+There should be a chain of commands to ensure that supervisors are held accountable for being responsive.

-- Report, report, report: Educate employees on the importance of reporting injuries, first aids and near misses.
+- Report, report, report: Educate employees on the importance of reporting injuries, first aids, and near misses.
 Prepare for an increase in incidents if currently there is under-reporting.
-It will level out eventually.
+It will eventually level out.

-- Rebuild the investigation system: Evaluating the incident investigation system is critical to make sure investigations are conducted in an effective manner.
-This should help you get to the main cause of accidents and incidents.
+- Rebuild the investigation system: Evaluating the incident investigation system is critical to making sure investigations are conducted in an effective manner.
+This should help you identify the primary causes of accidents and incidents.

-- Build trust: When things start to change in the workplace, it is important to keep the boat from rocking.
+- Build trust: When things start to change in the workplace, it's important to keep the boat from rocking.
 Building trust will help everyone work together to see improvements.

 - Celebrate success: Make your efforts public to keep everyone motivated and updated throughout the process.